 Infections acquired in a hospital or treatment facility could result in fatal injuries if left undetected or untreated by a health care provider.
 Post-surgery infections could lead to sepsis, a life-threatening condition that can result in serious and often irreversible organ damage.

 Call a Saint Paul Medical Malpractice Attorney for a Free Case Review

 Was your injury caused by a doctor or other medical professional’s negligence?

 You may be eligible to file a claim for compensation and our attorneys welcome the opportunity to review your situation during a free and confidential consultation.
 We do not charge upfront fees for our services.
 You only pay us if we help you recover compensation.

-Our firm has more than 20 years of experience representing Minnesota injury victims and we have recovered more than $150 million in compensation on their behalf.
+Our firm has more than 20 years of experience representing Minnesota injury victims and we have recovered $300 million in compensation on their behalf.

 Need legal help?
 Call TSR Injury Law at (612) TSR-TIME.